Natty07/Meaning/README.md

 # Meaning
-To get meaning for different terms
+To get meaning for different terms and features